-In the meantime, please get in touch with us if you have research that you are about to publish, as written in the Diabetes UK grant conditions.
+In the meantime, as noted in the Diabetes UK grant conditions, please get in touch with us if you have research that you are about to publish.
 We can help you to communicate your research to a wider audience and this information is crucial for our future impact review.

 Please contact the Diabetes UK Research Team at any time to inform us of research outputs or outcomes, as detailed in 'Communicating your research', below.